JiriGuthJarkovsky/JiriGuthJarkovsky/README.md

-- 👋 Hi, I’m @JiriGuthJarkovsky
+- 👋 Hi, I’m @JiriGuthJarkovsky.
-- 👀 I’m interested in quantum computing
+- 👀 I’m interested in quantum computing and all different flavors of applied mathematics.

 <!---
 JiriGuthJarkovsky/JiriGuthJarkovsky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.